oclipa/javascript-cheat-sheet/README.md

 // expected output: 15
 ```

+&nbsp;

 -------------------------------------------------------------------------------------------------------

 **[`concat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat)**

 * Returns a new array that is a concatenation of two or more arrays (using a shallow copy).
+* This method does not mutate the array.
 * Syntax 1: `array1.concat[array2, array3, ...arrayN]`

 ```javascript